Creamy Dijon Chicken

 “One pan” recipes.

 Apparently, I was all about one pan recipe five years ago, because good lawd, I think I must have pinned every one pan meal in existence.
-But like most things I’ve pinned on Pinterest, I forgot all about them until that fateful night when The Husband and I are in the hangry zone and I needed to find something for us to gnaw on before we wound up divorced.
+But like most things I’ve pinned on Pinterest, I forgot all about them until that fateful night when an old friend of mine and I are in the hangry zone and I needed to find something for us to gnaw on before we wound up divorced.

 I set my sights on a recipe for Creamy Dijon Chicken, and as luck would have it, I had all the ingredients on hand.
 The original ingredient measurements were a little vague – and some, not quite to my liking – so I adapted it a little to suit the tastes of this household.